- Alcohol and COVID19

 - Involvement of alcohol is nearly twice as common in male trauma patients.

-- Two thirds of young offenders were drunk at the time of their offence. (from Scottish Prisoner Survey 2013)
+- Two in five (41%) of prisoners report being drunk at the time of their offence (from Prisoner Survey 2015)

 Cost of alcohol harm - from The Societal Cost of Alcohol Misuse in Scotland for 2007